mattermost/docs/source/developer/localization.rst

 Translations require updates on a monthly basis as features are added and changed.

-While the formal process for updates has yet to be determined, up to now, the release manager is sending a notification to one of the official translation reviewers in order for him/her to send a nudge in the community of translators.
+While the formal process for updates has yet to be determined, currently the Release Manager notifies one of the official translation reviewers who then forwards the message to the community of translators.
 This reminder tends to induce a virtuous cycle of motivation into the community of translators.

 Below are current official reviewers and maintainers for languages that have reached at least Beta-quality.
 Official reviewers submit final translations for languages; maintainers suggest translations and step in when official reviewers aren't able to help in a certain release.